gateio/gateapi-nodejs/docs/FuturesApi.md

-  'contract': "BTC_USDT", // string | Futures contract, return related data only if specified 'limit': 100, // number | Maximum number of records to be returned in a single list 'offset': 0, // number | List offset, starting from 0 'lastId': "12345" // string | Specify list staring point using the `id` of last record in previous list-query results };
+  'contract': "BTC_USDT", // string | Futures contract, return related data only if specified 'limit': 100, // number | Maximum number of records to be returned in a single list 'offset': 0, // number | List offset, starting from 0 'lastId': "12345" // string | Specify the currency name to query in batches, and support up to 100 pass parameters at a time.
+};
 api.listFuturesOrders(settle, status, opts)
    .then(value => console.log('API called successfully.
 Returned data: ', value.body),